fbpx

 Causes

 It is not always know what the exact cause or trigger of separation anxiety is.
 Some young animals may suffer mildly when they are initially removed from their mother and/or litter and while finding their place in a new home.
 This young age separation anxiety will usually settle down as the animal matures and realises that you are returning.
 Other triggers to the development of separation anxiety can include; moving house, change in schedule, a traumatic or frightening event or a change in the people living in a household.
-Animals that have been surrendered to animal shelters, rescued or had a change of guardian can also be more likely to develop separation anxiety.
+Animals that have been surrendered to animal shelters, rescued or had a change of guardian are also more likely to develop separation anxiety.

 How to help